Please enable JavaScript to view this site.

 pro-display-mapThe Display Map add-on can display a moving map showing the camera's current GPS location and the complete route that the camera took during the recording of the video file.

 The map is displayed in a separate Map window.
-If you open a supported video file and then click File > Display Map (or press CTRL-M) the Map window will appear.
+If you open a supported video file that contains GPS location information and then click File > Display Map (or press CTRL-M) the Map window will appear.

 A red marker will appear at the center of the map showing the current location of the camera.
 As playback proceeds, the marker will move to show the corresponding location of the camera in real-time.
 You can also drag the playback slider or step backwards or forwards through the file and the marker position will change to show the corresponding geographic location.